-Case Management is provided over the phone, at the clinic, in the hospital and even at home.
-Services are provided by a team comprised of Care Navigators, Nurses, a Social Worker and guided under the supervision of a Medical Director.
-All services provided by PSW will be closely coordinated with Primary Care Providers.
+Care Management Programs are provided over the phone, in the clinic, in the hospital and even at home.
+Services may be provided by a team comprised of Care Navigators and Registered Nurses and are conducted under the supervision of a Medical Director.
+All services provided by PSW will be closely coordinated with your Primary Care Provider.

 Comprehensive Case Management (CCM)